swcarpentry/python-novice-gapminder/episodes/03-types-conversion.md

 three squared is 9.0
 ```

-## Variables only change value when something is assigned to them.
+## Assignment changes the value of a variable, it does not create links between variables.

+- In the spreadsheet context,
-- If we make one cell in a spreadsheet depend on another,
+  - If we use a formula to connect one cell to another,
     and update the latter,
     the former updates automatically.
-- This does **not** happen in programming languages.

-Most of the time, variable assignment creates a new storage location for the value, so in this simple example:
+  - In contrast, if we copy one cell and paste its contents into another cell,
+    the second cell will not update if the first cell changes.
+    To update the second cell, we would need to copy and paste again.
+- Assignment (`=` operator) in python works like copy and paste in spreadsheets
+    not like a spreadsheet formula connecting the two cells.
+    In other words, after a variable is used to assign a value to another variable,
+    reassigning the first variable does not change the second variable.

+To demostrate this:

 ```python
 a = 1